seven1m/sooner.io/README.md

 ## Worker

-To start up the primary worker, run:
+To start up a worker, run:

     coffee worker

 You can have multiple workers, each responsible for handling different jobs.
-Designate one worker as the "main" worker, and connect all others to it via the `-c` (connect) switch:

-To start up another worker, run:
+They can each run on the same or separate machines -- doesn't matter!

+You will probably want to give each worker a different name, which you can do with the `-n` switch:

-    coffee worker -c -h IP_OF_MAIN_WORKER -n vip-worker
+    coffee worker -n vip-worker

-Where `IP_OF_MAIN_WORKER` should be the first's IP address.

-You can name your additional worker in order to target it with different jobs.

 ## Web UI

 To start up the web server, run:

-    coffee web -h IP_OF_WORKER
+    coffee web

 <a name="job-api"></a>
 ## Job API